mantik-ai/mantik-gui/doc/api/README.md

 A run represents the execution of some code.
 Usually, a model is trained in a run.

- - EntryPoint: Represents to entry point of an mlflow project.
+ - EntryPoint: Represents the entry point of an mlflow project.
  - ModelRepository: Represents an untrained model.
-Contains rederences to code and commit to be used in training.
+Contains references to code and commit to be used in training.
 Description and labels can be added for quick information and search.
  - Resources: Specification of resources to use for a run on some compute backend, e.g. HPC.
  - Run: Represents the execution of some code.
 Contains references to experiment, code, data and hardware configuration (resources) used in the execution.
 Related to mlflow runs and UNICORE jobs.
  - SavedModelRepository: Represents a trained and saved model.